Coronary Calcium

 What should I expect during a CT coronary calcium scoring scan?

-• You may be asked to avoid caffeine and smoking for four hours prior to the exam.
+• Please avoid caffeine and smoking for four hours prior to the exam.

-Why should a radiologist perform my heart scan?
+Why should I choose Wake Radiology for my heart scan?

-The radiologists at Wake Radiology UNC REX have subspecialized expertise in body imaging.
+The radiologists at Wake Radiology UNC REX have subspecialized expertise in heart imaging.
 They are trained in interpreting CT images and will send a complete, detailed report to the provider who referred you for exam.
-That provider will discuss the results with you.

-Wake Radiology UNC REX is accredited by the American College of Radiology for CT studies.
-This means our practice has met quality guidelines and follows strict safety protocols at all offices that offer CT exams.
+All Wake Radiology locations are accredited by the American College of Radiology (ACR).
+This means our practice has met quality guidelines and follows strict safety protocols at all offices that perform computed tomography.

 How do I schedule a coronary calcium scoring screening?

-Talk with your healthcare provider about the benefits of a heart scan and discuss if you should have a coronary calcium scan.
+Talk with your healthcare provider about the benefits of a coronary calcium scan.
 Once you have your physician’s referral, contact our Scheduling Team at 919-232-4700 to find an outpatient imaging location near where you live or work.

 Will your scan be covered by insurance?

 Medicare and most insurance companies do not pay for this study.
-Wake Radiology UNC REX recommends that patients check with their insurance carrier before scheduling their CT coronary calcium scoring scan to confirm coverage, costs and payment information.
+Wake Radiology recommends that patients check with their insurance company before scheduling their CT coronary calcium scoring scan to confirm coverage.
+Our billing department will file the claim if your plan provides coverage for coronary calcium scoring.

 SCHEDULE YOUR APPOINTMENT